-- Keep writing until you have emptied out all of the possible best and worst-case scenarios you are running through your mind.
+- Keep writing until you have emptied out all of the possible best and worst-case scenarios you’re running through your mind.

-- Now look at them realistically and figure out what’s a most reasonable likelihood.
+- Now look at them realistically and figure out what’s the most reasonable likelihood.

 In my situation, a more reasonable best-case scenario would have been that my boss wanted to talk about some new project or maybe brainstorm ideas, and at worst, there was something I needed to correct or improve.
 Either way, it would have been all right and doable.